LucidVR/opengloves-driver/README.md

 ### Compatible Games
 * Refer to [Game Compatibility List](https://github.com/LucidVR/opengloves-driver/wiki/Game-Compatibility-List)
+* As this is an OpenVR driver, it is strictly compatible with games that take input from the OpenVR API.
+Only the games in the list above have been tested to work properly.

 ### Current features included in the driver
 * Finger flexion tracking